 I commenced my course prior to 2011 and undertook the major when HPS309 was a core unit

-All commencing and current on-going students MUST enrol for both trimesters 1 and 2.
+All commencing and current ongoing students MUST enrol for both trimesters 1 and 2.

 Trimester 3 enrolment is optional and can be done at the same time.

-This information is important to the University as it allows us to plan room bookings, teaching and support staff etc. to ensure a positive university experience for you.
+This information is important to the University as it allows us to plan room bookings, teaching and support staff etc.

 If you are planning to apply for a course transfer, you will still need to enrol in your current course for 2013.
-For further information on course transfers please visit the coures transfer web page
+For further information on course transfers visit the coures transfer web page

 Current students enrolled in courses offered by the Faculty of Health must check Student Connect for re-enrolment dates.
 Failure to enrol during this period will incur a late fee.

-Commencing students enrolling for the first time please look at the enrol, defer, withdraw or transfer page
+Students enrolling for the first time please look at the enrol, defer, withdraw or transfer page

-If you are enrolled in Bachelor of Applied Sciences (Psychology) (H344) then
+If you are enrolled in Bachelor of Applied Sciences (Psychology) (H344) then:

-If you are enrolled in Bachelor of Psychology (H345) then
+If you are enrolled in Bachelor of Psychology (H345) then:

 The following units are Psychology CORE/COMPULSORY units: